 If you’re a parent/carer:

-• If so, do you have their tel no. in your ‘phone, as well as that of the NSPCC?
+• If so, do you have their telephone number in your phone, as well as that of the NSPCC?

 • Are you up to speed with your child’s club’s safeguarding policies and procedures?

-• Have you taken The FA’s free online ‘Safeguarding For All’ course?
+• Have you taken The FA’s free online ‘Safeguarding Awareness for Parents/Carers’ course?

 • Do you regularly check-in with your child to see what they are enjoying/not enjoying and why?